pachyderm/pachyderm/doc/docs/master/concepts/data-concepts/globalID.md

 Pachyderm provides the `wait commit <commitID>` command that enables you to track your commits downstream as they are produced.

-Unlike the `list commit <commitID>`, each line is printed as soon as a new commit of your global commit finishes.
+Unlike the `list commit <commitID>`, each line is printed as soon as a new (sub) commit of your global commit finishes.

 Change `commit` in `job` to list the jobs related to your global job as they finish processing a commit.

 ## Squash Commit

-`pachctl squash commit 1035715e796f45caae7a1d3ffd1f93ca` combines all the file changes in the commits of a global commit into their children and then removes the global commit.
+`pachctl squash commit 1035715e796f45caae7a1d3ffd1f93ca` **combines all the file changes in the commits of a global commit into their children** and then removes the global commit.
 This behavior is inspired by the squash option in git rebase.
 No data stored in PFS is removed.

 !!!
 Warning
-    Squashing a global commit with no children results in the head of the branch disagreement with the state of the world: A new identical global commit is therefore created.
+    Squashing a global commit with no children (on the head of a branch) results in data loss.
+Additionally, a new identical global commit is created.